1220812/LAPR2/docs/sprintB/us004/01.requirements-engineering/Readme.md

 owner provides property characteristics and the requested price and sends the request to an agent.

-In the case of a request for the sale of a property, the owner must provide information on: the type of property (apartment, house or land), the area in m2, the localization, the distance from the city centre, the requested price and one or more photographs.
+In the case of a request for the sale of a property, the owner must provide information on: the type of property (apartment, house or land), the area in m2, the location, the distance from the city centre, the requested price and one or more photographs.

 If the property is an apartment or a house, the owner also provides: the number of